Network Service Tiers overview

 You cannot use Premium Tier networking as a backup for Standard Tier.
 If, during an outage for Standard Tier networking (for example, because of a fiber cut), you reclassify your traffic as Premium Tier, it is treated as Standard Tier for the duration of the outage.

 If you plan to move more than 5 Gbps of traffic from Standard Tier to Premium Tier independent of an outage, you must contact your account manager.

 Inbound: Traffic across the globe enters Google's global network at a location near your user.

-Inbound: Traffic enters Google's network by peering or transit only in the region that you have deployed the destination Google Cloud resources in.
+Inbound: Traffic enters Google's network by peering or transit only in the region in which you have deployed the destination Google Cloud resources.

 |Cloud CDN||Only Premium Tier||Standard Tier is not available for Cloud CDN.|

 Premium costs more than Standard.